 The proposed changes also allow for the province to approve a lower target for a particular MTSA.
-Staff note that not all of the Town's MTSAs are able to accommodate the same level of density; some MTSAs have unique attributes that result in lower densities being achieved, such as the presence of a land extensive school or other use.
+Staff note that not all of the Town's MTSAs are able to accommodate

+Proposed Amendment to the Growth Plan for the Greater Golden Horseshoe, 2017 Page 6 of 8 the same level of density; some MTSAs have unique attributes that result in lower densities being achieved, such as the presence of a land extensive school or other use.
 In these instances, alternative targets are required.